a-tk/lwefd/ProjectCheckpoints.md

 #October 8
 For this checkpoint I would really like to have a working end-to-end backend for the site.
-This means for the site to be recieving notifications, parsing them, and storing them in a sensible database.
+This means for the site to be receiving notifications, parsing them, and storing them in a sensible database.

 This is the first checkpoint with a large deliverable, but in my